Sailors Aboard USS Germantown (LSD 42) Participate in Damage Control Training

 |0

-This work, Sailors Aboard USS Germantown (LSD 42) Participate in Damage Control Training, by PO2 Taylor M DiMartino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailors Aboard USS Germantown (LSD 42) Participate in Damage Control Training [Image 4 of 4], by PO2 Taylor M DiMartino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT